 Protection from Corrosion

 - Anti-corrosion Surface Treatment.
 A coating provides protection by forming a physical barrier between the metallic substrate and an aqueous corrosive environment.
 Coatings protect metallic structures from corrosion by both inhibition and barrier effects.
 The barrier effect depends on the adhesion to the under-layer but also the non-conducting properties of the coating.
-Penetration of water or ions is a major cause for loss of the barrier, which may lead to delamination of the coating and under-film corrosion.
+Penetration of water or ions is a major cause of loss of the barrier, which may lead to delamination of the coating and under-film corrosion.
 Plating, painting, and the application of enamel are the most common anti-corrosion treatments.

 There are metals, that exhibit a passivity to corrosion.
 Passivity is the characteristic of a metal exhibited when that metal does not become active in the corrosion reaction.
-Passivation is natural process of the buildup of a stable, tenacious layer of metal oxide or protective barrier on the surface of the metal that acts as a barrier separating the metal surface from the environment.
+Passivation is a natural process of the buildup of a stable, tenacious layer of metal oxide or protective barrier on the surface of the metal that acts as a barrier separating the metal surface from the environment.
 Passivity decreases or stops the corrosion process because of the formation of the layer.
 Fortunately, from an engineering standpoint, the metals most susceptible to this kind of behavior are the common engineering and structural materials, including iron, nickel, silicon, chromium, titanium, and alloys containing these metals.

 For example, stainless steel owes its corrosion-resistant properties to the formation of a self-healing passive surface film.
-For passivation to occur and remain stable, the Fe-Cr alloy must have a minimum chromium content of about 10.5% by weight, above which passivity can occur and below which it is impossible.
+For passivation to occur and remain stable, the Fe-Cr alloy must have a minimum chromium content of about 10.5% by weight, above which passivity can occur and below is impossible.
 Once the surface is cleaned and the bulk composition of the stainless steel is exposed to air, the passive film forms immediately.